Dave U. Hall

-Dave U. Hall (born R.U.Hall?, in New York City) is an American musician whose musical voice is articulated by the tones of his Electric Bass guitar.
-He was a member of the band Birdland with Lester Bangs (Bangs, who is often cited today as "America's Greatest Rock Critic," was editor for Creem magazine, musician and staff writer for the Village Voice.
-His character was played in the movie "Almost Famous") and The Rattlers (in which Hall played on their acclaimed Rattled album and CD).
-He has also played with other bands (and artists) including, but not limited too, Zymosis, The Makers, Luigi & the Wiseguys, Danny Russo Blues Band (Muddy Waters, Willie Dixon, Victoria Spivey, Spivey Records), Remod (with Richie Ramone), Jeff Salen (Tuff Darts, Sparks (band)), Tiger Beats, Tina Peel, Alan Merrill author of the song "I Love Rock 'n' Roll", Joey Ramone, Saturday Night and Sunday Morning.
+Dave U. Hall is an American musician whose musical voice is articulated by the tones of his electric bass guitar.
+He was a member of the band Birdland with Lester Bangs.
+He has also played with other bands (and artists) including, but not limited to Zymosis, The Makers, Luigi & the Wiseguys, Danny Russo Blues Band, Remod (with Richie Ramone), Jeff Salen, Tiger Beats, Tina Peel, Alan Merrill, Joey Ramone, and Saturday Night and Sunday Morning.
 By the end of the punk era, Hall had a reputation for being a session and performance player for many bands.